AFP

 The vehicle should be supplied with:

-• Fitted carpet mats from the manufacturer or leasing company at a negotiated cost
+• Fitted carpet or rubber mats from the manufacturer or leasing company as part of a pack or as per the customers mandate.

-• At least quarter of a tank of fuel for petrol or diesel cars or 50% charge for EVs.
-The low fuel light should never be showing.
+• At least quarter of a tank of fuel for petrol or diesel cars (with a minimum 100 miles range) or 50% charge for EVs.
+The low fuel light should never be showing..

 • Driven delivery mileage must not exceed 100 miles for cars or 150 miles for a commercial vehicles unless otherwise agreed.